AtticusRains/CartPole-Solver/README.md

 # CartPole-Solver
-uses reenforcment learnign to solve the cart pole problem as provided by OpenAI's AI gym
+Uses reinforcement learning to solve the cart pole problem as provided by OpenAi's ai gym
 Dependencies:
 tensorflow,
 tflearn,